EPCompSci/ios-portfolio-Underdoneboar4/README.md

 ### Bingo Card
 [Bingo Card](https://github.com/Underdoneboar4/-BingoCard)
 My first solo project of the semester, Bingo Card simulates a bingo card, as the name implies.
 This was born form the Rush Hour project, and serves as more of a proof-of-concept at this stage due to the sheer volume of images needed to display the bingo numbers.
-My main learnings were with more behind-the-scenes work, like figuring out how to number every space properly and name variables well to keep it coherent.
+My main learnings were with more behind-the-scenes work, like figuring out how to number every space properly with recursion and name variables well to keep it coherent.